 Hard toothbrushes are not recommended for anyone who has not been specifically directed by their dentist to use them.
 The tough bristles can weaken and wear away enamel.
 They can also damage the soft gum tissue and cause the gum line to recede.
 Brush slowly and gently if you are using a hard brush.

-Extra soft and ultra soft toothbrushes are also known as ‘periodontal toothbrushes’ and ‘sulcus toothbrushes’.
-They are advised for people who are suffering from receding gums, bleeding gums, gingivitis or periodontitis.
+Extra soft and ultra-soft toothbrushes are also known as ‘periodontal toothbrushes’ and ‘sulcus toothbrushes’.
+They are advised for people who are suffering from receding gums, bleeding gums, gingivitis, or periodontitis.
 Bristles are extremely soft to reduce the discomfort of brushing close to the gum line.
-People generally don’t use ultra soft toothbrushes unless they have been advised by a dentist.
+People generally don’t use ultra-soft toothbrushes unless they have been advised by a dentist.

 If you are thinking of getting a gentler toothbrush because of pain in your mouth, speak to a dentist first.
 The pain is likely due to an underlying condition.

-Color, design and price are poor indicators of the effectiveness of a toothbrush.
+Color, design, and price are poor indicators of the effectiveness of a toothbrush.
 This is what you should look for in a brush:

 A travel cap is a great feature too.
 It keeps the brush clean during transport and protects the bristles from bending.

 Good oral health begins with regular brushing and flossing.
 Make sure you brush at least twice a day and use a mouthwash as part of your oral hygiene regime.
 Good habits from a young age will prevent problems as you get older.
-Talk to a Dawson Dental professional about maintaining yours and your family’s oral health.
+Talk to a Dawson Dental professional about maintaining your oral health.